canonical/lxd/doc/howto/cluster_recover.md

 ## Recover from quorum loss

-Every LXD cluster has a specific number of members (configured through [`cluster.max_voters`](server-options-cluster)) that serve as voting members of the distributed database.
+Every LXD cluster has a specific number of members (configured through {config:option}`server-cluster:cluster.max_voters`) that serve as voting members of the distributed database.
 If you permanently lose a majority of these cluster members (for example, you have a three-member cluster and you lose two members), the cluster loses quorum and becomes unavailable.
 However, if at least one database member survives, it is possible to recover the cluster.